akzhu/HTH_Build_Summer_2022/Finding-an-Interesting-Dataset/About_the_Data.md

 # Why are you interested in this dataset?

+Since I am looking towards getting a job out of college, I am looking at potential starting salries of the jobs I can get with the college degree I will be earning.
+I want to use this dataset to see and compare the different majors and how what we study affects our futur job search.

 # What are 10 (or more) questions that you hope to answer through your data analysis?

 No. | Question